 For many banks, the weaker points fall within digital service offerings, which are often newer additions to the customer experience.
-One survey showed that 64% of respondents felt that their mobile banking was inadequate for resolving customer queries quickly, sometimes failing to resolve them entirely (The Financial Brand).
+One survey showed that 64% of respondents felt that their mobile banking was inadequate for resolving customer queries quickly, sometimes failing to resolve them entirely.

 Often, banks can rectify customer pain points by doing the basics well.
 The common frustration of a forgotten password is avoidable if banks are willing to invest in biometric technologies.
 It’s a small tweak that makes a huge difference to the overall customer experience.

 Additionally, giving customers options for how they engage is likely to quell smaller issues.
 With collaboration tools such as live and asynchronous messengers, calls, and video meetings, banks can offer multiple paths to issue resolution.
-If the option for a conversation with a human agent is there, people are likely to take it, which also helps to craft more meaningful interactions.
+If the option for a conversation with a customer service team agent is there, people are likely to take it, which also helps to craft more meaningful interactions.

 10. Focus on retention

-Customer loyalty is as important as client acquisition.
-Customers who feel satisfied with their experience will pick up momentum throughout the customer lifecycle, improving acquisition without any extra sales effort.
-Of customers who report feeling valued by their financial services provider, 92% plan to stay with the brand, 87% plan to purchase more, and 87% will advocate for the brand (Forrester).
+Customer loyalty is as important as new clients and a poor customer service experience can lead to high levels of churn.
+On the other hand, customers who feel satisfied with their experience will pick up momentum throughout the customer lifecycle, improving acquisition without any extra sales effort.
+Of customers who report feeling valued by their financial services provider, 92% plan to stay with the brand, 87% plan to purchase more, and 87% will advocate for the brand.

 So, what can banks do to improve customer retention rates?
-The research suggests that improving communication is a critical aspect—which also means expanding channels.
+The research suggests that improving communication is a critical aspect – which also means expanding preferred channels on mobile apps and beyond.
 Digital self-service in online banking portals shouldn’t be the only exposure a customer has to their chosen financial institution.
-An omnichannel offering can help banks encourage the high-touch interactions that are likely to improve retention.
+An omnichannel customer experience can help banks encourage the high-touch interactions that are likely to improve retention.

 11. Put the customer first

-Ultimately, strong customer service in banking depends on putting yourself in the customer’s shoes.
-New strategies should always start from the customer’s perspective, and this should be reflected in the performance measures used.
-Focusing on average handle time (AHT) rather than customer satisfaction scores, for example, puts the emphasis on productivity and costs rather than the overall customer experience.
+Ultimately, exceptional customer service in banking depends on putting yourself in the customer’s shoes.
+New strategies should always start from the customer’s perspective, and this should be reflected in the indicators used.
+Focusing on average handle time (AHT) rather than customer-satisfaction scores, for example, puts the emphasis on productivity and costs rather than the overall customer experience.

 Equally, customer-centricity won’t come without the right resources and workforce.
-Customer interests need to be represented at the highest level of an organization via a Chief Customer Officer with direct access to the CEO.
-On the front lines, customer service agents and advisors should be properly trained and equipped with the right technology to deliver high-quality and relevant advice.
-The guiding service principle should always be putting the customer’s needs over the bank’s bottom line.
+Customer interests need to be represented at the highest level of an organization via Chief Customer Officer with direct access to the CEO.
+On the front lines, quality customer service agents and advisors should be properly trained and equipped with the right technology to deliver high-quality and relevant advice.
+The guiding service principle should always be putting the loyal customer’s needs over the financial services companies’ bottom lines.

 Make every customer interaction count with Unblu

 Unblu is a trusted technology partner of banking leaders worldwide, with over 160 deployments to date.
 Our conversational banking platform gives customer service agents and advisors the tools to deliver rapid, efficient, and personalized interactions.
-While fostering higher agent productivity and employee engagement, Unblu helps banks to deliver an unforgettable omnichannel experience that acquires and retains customers.
+While fostering higher agent productivity and employee engagement, Unblu helps banks and industry leaders to deliver an unforgettable personalized experience that acquires and retains customers.